the-oob/articles-of-organization/introduction.md

 ## Roles in The Out of Band

-**Facilitators** are the people responsible for the space being a place where cool shit can happen.
+**Facilitators** of the Out of Band are people who do work in or for the space: crafters, leaders of workshops, educators, artists. **Board members** should also be facilitators, meaning that they have interest not only in the Out of Band as a legal entity but also as a resource.

 **Everyone** who is part of The Out of Band is partially responsible for maintaining this atmosphere.

-**The Board** acts as a legal barrier between The Out of Band and legal realities.
-They make sure taxes are good.
-In case of emergency, they can reboot The Out of Band.
+**Electrons** of the Out of Band are those who pay dues or have an agreement with the Treasurer in lieu of paying dues, and so have a material investment in the Out of Band.
+Electrons have powers such as blocking consensus and voting in elections of the board.

-**Electrons** have a vested interest in keeping The Out of Band alive.
-They can elect the board, block consensus, and provide checks on each other.
+**The Board** is the legal interface for the Out of Band.
+It is responsible for handling legal existential threats to the Out of Band such as: running out of money, paying rent/other bills on time, not getting sued.

 ## What we facilitate